-Click the links above to learn more about each program, to review eligibility, and to submit your application.
+Click the links above to learn more about each program, review eligibility, and submit your application.

 Destination BC (DBC) Tourism Digital Academy

-DBC’s Tourism Digital Academy is a complimentary 8-week program that offers interactive sessions and one-on-one coaching for tourism businesses that want to further develop their digital marketing knowledge and skills.
-Applications are now being accepted for the next intake of the program, which starts on March 28.
+DBC’s Tourism Digital Academy is a complimentary 8-week program that offers interactive sessions and one-on-one coaching for tourism businesses wanting to develop their digital marketing knowledge and skills further.
+Applications are now being accepted for the program's next intake, which starts on March 21.

-DBC's Learning Centre also provides additional resources and tools on a variety of topics, including digital marketing and social media marketing.
+DBC's Learning Centre provides additional resources and tools on various topics, including digital and social media marketing.

 Destination Canada Marketing Tips & Trips

-If you have an Okanagan Regional Library (ORL) card, you can access LinkedIn Learning for Libraries, which offers access to LinkedIn's library of tutorials and courses covering a variety of topics including digital marketing.
+If you have an Okanagan Regional Library (ORL) card, you can access LinkedIn Learning for Libraries, which offers access to LinkedIn's library of tutorials and courses covering various topics, including digital marketing.
 You can sign up for an ORL card online if you don't already have one.

 Blogs and Other Helpful Resources

-There are a number of helpful blogs and learning resources available online:
+There are several helpful blogs and learning resources available online:

-- Skift is a leading source for the travel industry, offering daily and weekly newsletters covering a variety of topics related to travel and tourism.
+- Skift is a leading source for the travel industry, offering daily and weekly newsletters covering various topics related to travel and tourism.

-- Meta Blueprint provides online courses, training, and certifications for the company's suite of products, which includes Facebook and Instagram.
+- Meta Blueprint provides online courses, training, and certifications for the company's products, including Facebook and Instagram.